|

 Wackiness exists from frame one of

-this obvious Wong Jing product, which is merely a series of
+this obvious Wong Jing product, which is largely a series of

 that would never be tolerated in any form of reality.
 It's